Chiark-Collective/Pointcept/report/main.typ

 The experiment's findings revealed three major issues: geometric feature neighborhood values were not well-matched to label hierarchy levels, fixed-scale features imposed restrictive assumptions, and the presence of too-similar classes within levels hindered classifier performance.

 == Deep Learning Approach
-The Point Transformer models @zhao2021pointtransformer (can offer a more robust solution by inherently encoding multi-scale information through its serialized attention mechanism.
+The Point Transformer models @zhao2021pointtransformer can offer a more robust solution by inherently encoding multi-scale information while learning appropriate internal geometric features.
 Unlike Random Forests, which rely on pre-defined feature sets and spatial resolutions, the Point Transformer dynamically learns to attend to relevant spatial relationships across a wider perceptive field, with up to 1024 points.
 This enables the model to capture both fine-grained local features and broader structural context simultaneously, effectively addressing the need for multi-scale feature representation.
 By leveraging self-attention across large point neighborhoods, the Point Transformer allows for more nuanced and flexible classification without the rigid constraints of hierarchical systems, making it better suited to the complexity and scale of point cloud data in heritage preservation tasks.

 The current state-of-the-art in this field is the Point Transformer v3 @wu2024ptv3, or PTv3.
 This replaces precise neighbor search (as used in previous iterations like PTv2) with a more efficient KNN-based approach, allowing for substantial improvements in processing speed — up to 3x faster — and memory efficiency, with a 10x reduction in memory usage.
 This allows the model to handle much larger point clouds while maintaining state-of-the-art accuracy.
 Enhanced further with multi-dataset joint training, PTv3 achieves leading results across over 20 downstream tasks in both indoor and outdoor environments, demonstrating its robustness and versatility in large-scale 3D representation learning.